Help End Veteran Suicide! Click to purchase today.

 I was born and raised in Kingsport, Tennessee.
-Growing up, I was active in Church, participated in Vacation Bible School, Church & School plays, Royal Rangers, Boy Scouts, and school programs such as Naval Junior Reserve Officer Training Course (NJROTC), Vocational Industrial Clubs of America (VICA) (now SkillsUSA), 4H, and Drama.
+Growing up, I was active in church & school programs such as Vacation Bible School, plays, Royal Rangers, Boy Scouts, Naval Junior Reserve Officer Training Course (NJROTC), Vocational Industrial Clubs of America (VICA now SkillsUSA), 4H, and Drama.
 I also enjoyed family get-togethers, playing backyard sports, with my dogs, swimming, riding bikes, hanging out at the mall, cruising on weekends with friends and I refereed Optimist Club youth basketball.
-I also participated in organized and school league baseball, basketball, and football, lettering in multiple sports in middle and high school, and playing in two baseball leagues most years.
+I also participated in organized and school baseball, basketball, and football leagues, lettering in multiple sports in middle and high school, and playing in two baseball leagues most years.

 On April 27th, 1996, while a senior at Sullivan North High School, I enlisted in the U.S. Army, officially becoming a Service Member on October 2nd, 1996.
 Early on I was recognized for my leadership and advanced through the ranks, spending 17 years, 2 months, and 11 days as a Noncommissioned Officer, and 11 years and 11 months as a Senior Noncommissioned Officer, holding numerous leadership positions, a Secret and subsequently a Top Secret/Secure Compartmented Information Clearance w/ Presidential level Yankee White access, retiring on October 31st, 2016 after 20 years and 29 days of faithful and honorable service.

-In my post-military life, I've been active with Veterans Service Organizations, and have served as an officer at the post, district, division, and state levels, and on boards, commissions, & committees at all levels including serving as a delegate to numerous state & national conventions.
-Presently, I'm the Commander of the American Legion Department of Tennessee, member and past President & Vice President of the Battle of Blountville Civil War Military Park Association (2021-Present).
-I began sponsoring a scholarship at West Ridge High School in 2021, volunteered with the 917 Society (2021-23), Indian Springs Optimist Club (2022), and University of Tennessee Hospice (2024-2025).
-Since November 2021, I’ve facilitated a Veterans Oral History Project, hosted a Veterans Coffee Roundtable (2023-25), and in May 2025, I published a book about Veterans' suicide, titled “Those Left Behind: Veteran Suicide and My Late Best Friend, Brad Bush.”
+In my post-military life, I've been active with Veterans Service Organizations, and have served as an officer at the post, district, division, and state levels, and on boards, commissions, & committees at all levels including serving as a delegate to numerous department & national conventions, & I'm the Immediate Past Commander of the American Legion Department of Tennessee.
+I'm a member, past President & VP of the Battle of Blountville Civil War Military Park Association (2021-Present).
+I've facilitated a Veterans Oral History Project (2021-2025), and hosted a Veterans Coffee Roundtable (2023-25), now the Northeast Tennessee Community Roundtable (2026-Present).
+I sponsor a scholarship at West Ridge High School (2021-Present) volunteered with the 917 Society (2021-23), Indian Springs Optimist Club (2022-Present), and University of Tennessee Hospice (2024-2025).
+In May 2025, I published a book about Veterans' suicide, titled “Those Left Behind: Veteran Suicide and My Late Best Friend, Brad Bush.”

-I've also been politically active, and have done some public & corporate speaking.
-In 2017 & 2025, I volunteered with President Trump's Presidential Inaugural Committee.
-During the first Trump Administration, I served as a White House Staff Associate as an Advance Representative, where I traveled under an Official passport when traveling outside the country, and in 2020 I served as a Staff Lead for President Trump’s re-election campaign.
-In 2017, I served as a Tennessee delegate to the Young Republican National Convention.
-I ran for Congress in TN-01 in 2018, receiving more than 3x the number of votes the “experts” predicted.
+I'm also politically active, and I've done some public & corporate speaking.
+In 2017 & 2025, I volunteered with President Trump's Inaugural Committee, then served as a White House Staff Associate as an Advance Representative (2018-2020), where I traveled under an official passport when traveling outside the country, and in 2020 I served as a Staff Lead for President Trump’s campaign.
+In 2017, I served as a Tennessee delegate to the Young Republican National Convention and I announced a 2018 run for Congress in TN-01, where I received 3x the number of votes the “experts” predicted.
 I served as a Member at Large on the Sullivan County Republican Party Executive Committee (2023-25).
-In 2017 I began doing some political commentary, appearing on NEWSMAX, radio, SiriusXM, numerous podcast, streaming shows and I hosted a the Todd McKinley Commentary (2020-2024), and published articles, (2019-2023), and as of May 12th, 2021, I've co-hosted a weekly radio show called the Common Sense Conservatives.
-Since September 1st, 2024, I represent District 5 on the Sullivan County School Board.
+In 2017 I began doing some political commentary, appearing on NEWSMAX, radio, SiriusXM, numerous podcast, streaming shows.
+I hosted the Todd McKinley Commentary (2020-2024), Todd Talks (2022 & '24), I published articles with a conservative organization (2019-2023), and I currently contribute to The Tennessee Conservative (2026-Present), I host a radio show called the Common Sense Conservatives, (2021-Present) and I represent District 5 on the Sullivan County School Board.
+(2024-Present).

 My civilian and military education includes a Bachelor of Arts in Homeland Security, a Master of Science Leadership: Global Leadership from Duquesne University, Certificates in Executive Leadership from Cornell University, and Leaders of Learning from Harvard University.
 I'm also a member of a couple of National Honor Societies, alumni associations, and other organizations.